Associate Professor of History & Religious Studies

 World history book series reviewer for Routledge, 2013 to present

-Textbook reviewer for Patterns in World History (Oxford University Press) 2013 to present
+Textbook reviewer for Oxford University Press 2013 to present

 World history textbook reviewer for Bedford St. Martin’s Crossroads and Cultures: A History of the World’s Peoples, by Bonnie Smith et al, 2012

-“Challenges to Conventional World History Paradigms” New England Historical Association, Rivier College, Nashua, NH April 21, 2012.
+“Challenges to Conventional Paradigms in World History” at the New England Historical Association, Rivier College, Nashua, NH April 21, 2012.

 “Spiritual Constructs: Making Sense of Female Mystics in a Global Era of Divine Love” at the New England Regional World History Association, Salem, MA November 5, 2011.